This A-Z contains the explanations and meanings of acronyms and abbreviations associated with tendering in the public sector.

 OJEU – Official Journal of the European Union

 Formerly OJEC (Official Journal of the European Community).
-Contracts that fall within the EU threshold values and are not exempt categories must be advertised for tender by placing a notice in the OJEU.
+Contracts that fall within the EU threshold values – that are not exempt categories, must be advertised for tender by placing a notice in the OJEU.
+Sub OJEU is a term used to describe lower value contracts, where the value is less than the threshold of regulated contracts, typically >£50k for goods and services and >£2m for work contracts.

 Parent Company Guarantee